-The financial statements include the Illinois Tool Works Inc. and its majority-owned subsidiaries (the "Company").
+The reporting boundary of this response includes The financial statements include the Illinois Tool Works Inc. and its majority-owned subsidiaries (the "Company").
 The Company follows the equity method of accounting for investments where the Company has a significant influence but not a controlling interest.
 The CDP disclosure reporting boundary includes companies over which ITW has operational control.
-Additionally, the disclosures exclude leased non-manufacturing facilities (i.e. sales offices and administrative buildings)
+Additionally, the disclosures exclude leased non-manufacturing facilities (i.e. sales offices and administrative buildings).